Best Cheap Health Insurance for Young Adults

 Average monthly cost for a 21-year-old with a Bronze plan.

-If you are managing a chronic condition, for example, you might want to go with a higher-tier plan, like Gold or Platinum, so that you don't have to pay as much toward your medical bills.
+If you have a chronic condition, for example, you might want to go with a higher-tier plan, like Gold or Platinum, so that you don't have to pay as much toward your medical bills.

 Best health insurance for young adults overall: Blue Cross Blue Shield